datawowio/k-sequencing-python/README.md

 ### Retrieve list of photo tag

-You can retrive data by use same object of connector that you have been created with you project key
+You can retrieve data by use same object of connector that you have been created with you project key

 ```python
 >>> result = con.get_image_photo_tags()